GENERAL DATA PROTECTION REGULATION (GDPR) 2018

 A volunteer can request to see their personal data by contacting the Administrator, Area Coordinator or Chairman.

 Please contact the Administrator if you have any concerns about protection of your data.

 All volunteers also have a right to complain to the Information Commissioner’s Office (ICO) if they think there is a problem with the way their data is being handled.

 We hope you will feel that the above procedures reflect how you would reasonably expect us to use your data.
 We have tried to make this notice as clear and concise as possible.
 If you have any reservations or queries, please contact the Administrator, Area Coordinator or Chairman.

 Here is some important information regarding the forthcoming change to the Data Protection Act and in particular to the General Data Protection Regulation as to how we use your contact details.
 We must now be clear about how your information is used and the steps we take to ensure it is secure.

-When you asked to receive recordings produced by the Birmingham Talking Newspaper Association, you provided your name and address so that we could send you our memory sticks.
+When you asked to receive recordings produced by the Birmingham Talking Newspaper for the Blind and Visually Impaired, you provided your name and address so that we could send you our memory sticks.
 This information is stored in a secure database and addressed pouches and address labels are also stored in a secure location.
 Having left our premises, the address labels are then under the care and protection of Royal Mail.